MelonKony/millmint/content/utopia/society/state/government/commonwealth/culture.md

 ## Commonwealth Culture Secretariat
 {{<boxtag teal>}}COLSEC{{</boxtag>}}

 The *Commonwealth Culture Secretariat* (COLSEC) is concerned primarily with 'cultural values and beliefs' of the Commonwealth, their protection, and foreign relations.
-Its subordinate offices are dedicated to key areas of concern designed to assist its smaller member-states which may lack the political infrastructure to facilitate their own offices.
+Its subordinate offices are dedicated to key areas of concern designed to assist its smaller member-states which may lack the political infrastructure to maintain their own offices.

 {{<outline>}}
 ### Commonwealth Central Archives